httpwg/http-extensions/draft-ietf-httpbis-priority.md

 This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values. {{parameters}} defines priority parameters, which are a standardized and extensible format of priority information. {{header-field}}
-defines the Priority HTTP header field that can be used by both client and server to exchange parameters in order to specify the precedence of HTTP responses in a protocol-version-independent and end-to-end manner.
+defines the Priority HTTP header field, a protocol-version-independent and end-to-end priority signal.
+Clients can use this header to signal priority to servers in order to specify the precedence of HTTP responses.
+Similarly, servers behind an intermediary can use it to signal priority to the intermediary.
+{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry parameters, which clients can use for reprioritization.

+Header field and frame priority signals are input to a server's response prioritization process.
+They are only a suggestion and do not guarantee any particular processing or transmission order for one response relative to any other response. {{server-scheduling}} and {{retransmission-scheduling}} provide consideration and guidance about how servers might act upon signals.

-{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry parameters for reprioritization.
-This prioritization scheme and its signals can act as a substitute for RFC 7540 stream priority.
+The prioritization scheme and priority signals defined herein can act as a substitute for RFC 7540 stream priority.

 ## Notational Conventions